ktbridge/Tableau-Census-5-year-Estimate/README.md

 Each file contains census estimates at the state level.

+🛠️ Data Collection

+The raw data was obtained from the U.S. Census Bureau using two approaches:

+Census API — for structured demographic and economic datasets.

+BeautifulSoup (Python) — for web scraping supplementary tables when API endpoints were not available.

+The collected data was cleaned and exported into Excel format (.xlsx) for consistency across the five years.

 🗂️ Data Dictionary

-Column	Description
+Column	Description:

-State	U.S. state or territory name
+- State	U.S. state or territory name
-Population	Estimated total population
+- Population	Estimated total population
-Median Age	Median age of the population
+- Median Age	Median age of the population
-Household Income	Median household income (in USD)
+- Household Income	Median household income (in USD)
-Per Capita Income	Average income per individual (in USD) Poverty Count	Number of people living below the poverty line Poverty Rate	Percentage of the population living below the poverty line (%)
+- Per Capita Income	Average income per individual (in USD)
+- Poverty Count	Number of people living below the poverty line
+- Poverty Rate	Percentage of the population living below the poverty line (%)

 📈 Dashboards

 The Tableau dashboards provide interactive analysis of:

-Population trends (2019–2023)
+- Population trends (2019–2023)

-Median age shifts across states
+- Median age shifts across states

-Household & per capita income comparisons
+- Household & per capita income comparisons

-Poverty counts and rates over time
+- Poverty counts and rates over time

-Example Screenshots

-(replace these placeholders with actual PNG exports from your Tableau dashboards)

-Population Trends

-Income & Poverty Analysis

-Median Age Distribution